Configure Multi-Factor Authentication (MFA)

 If you click “Send an SMS code to” and receive a “Page Not Found” or “Code could not be sent” error, disable browser extensions and ensure you’re using a supported browser.

-What if I have a new MFA device?
+What if I have a new device?

 Was this article helpful?